-While there are some Moscow restaurants that actually stay open 24 hours a day, most establishments require reservations.
+While some restaurants actually stay open 24 hours a day, most establishments require reservations.
 Some restaurants add a service charge to the bill and if not, 10 percent gratuity is acceptable.
 Moscow is an expensive city with many impressive fine dining options that will set you back substantially, but it is possible to enjoy traditional Russian cuisine on a budget.

-Moscow's culinary scene has evolved exponentially in recent years, and, as has been typical in other food revolutions, one of the pioneers was the burger.
-Some of the best burgers in Moscow are to be found in a little little hole-in-the-wall at 27/2 Tverskaya Ulitsa, near Metro Mayakovskaya.
-It has no official name but sign outside reads, "Burgery/Khotdogi" (Burgers and Hotdogs).
-Inisde, visitors will find Moscow's take on the classic dive bar aesthetic, replete with local hipsters.
+Moscow's culinary scene has evolved exponentially in recent years and, as has been typical in other food revolutions, one of the pioneers was the burger.
+Some of the best burgers in Moscow are to be found in a little hole-in-the-wall at 27/2 Tverskaya Ulitsa, near Metro Mayakovskaya.
+It has no official name but a sign outside reads, "Burgery/Khotdogi" (Burgers and Hotdogs).
+Inside, visitors will find Moscow's take on the classic dive bar aesthetic, replete with local hipsters.

-Each burger is made to order using high quality ingredients, but are also reasonably priced.
-Be sure to check out the classic burger for RUB 280 (it comes with a slice of orange): gone are the days of poor quality diner-style burgeras in Moscow, and travellers are advised to ride the wave.
+Each burger is made to order using high-quality ingredients, but they're also reasonably priced.
+Be sure to check out the classic burger for RUB 280 (it comes with a slice of orange): gone are the days of poor quality diner-style burgers in Moscow, and travellers are advised to ride the wave.

 Address: 27/2 Tverskaya Ulitsa.
 Metro Mayakovskaya.

 Filimonova & Yankel